AlexIrick/The-Portable-Colby/README.md

 ##### The Portable Colby™ is a Colby-joke generator and a computer helper.

-The Portable Colby has now been updated to **version 2.1** with well over 2x as much code!
-Now with 60,044 characters and 2,608 lines of code!
+The Portable Colby has now been updated to **version 2.1.1** with 60,039 characters and 2,608 lines of code!

 ---------------------------------------------------------
 # Current Version: